 If you’ve two female German Shepherds at home, here are a few ways to control aggression and help them get along.

-- Follow positive reinforcement and offer them with toys or treats each time they’ve had a happy interaction.
+• Follow positive reinforcement and offer them toys or treats each time they’ve had a happy interaction.

-- Allow them to understand each other and take as much time as required.
-Intervening in the middle and worrying about aggression can only discourage them from getting along.
+• Allow them to understand each other, taking as much time as necessary.
+Intervening in the middle and worrying about aggression can discourage them from getting along.

 If you want to have two same-sexed German Shepherds, consider having two males over two females.
 Although male German Shepherds can also show aggression towards each other, it tends to be less severe than female aggression.